narwhalacademy/zebra-crossing/README.md

 ### 🫶🏾 Organizing a mutual aid group

-Mutual aid groups often include people with different backgrounds, so it’s very likely that at least one person in the group won’t be up-to-date on their digital safety practices.
+Mutual aid groups often include people with different backgrounds, so it’s very likely that at least one person in the group won’t be up to date on their digital safety practices.
 So the chances of an accidental data leak are much higher.
 Luckily, there are things you can do to minimize the damage done if that happens.

 - **Obscure your identity in the group**:
   - Consider using a nickname or only your first name (if your first name is very common where you live).